-If you're a parent looking to request a private class, start by using the Request a Private Class button on a class listing to request a time.
+If you're a parent looking to request a private class, start by using the Request Another Time button on a class listing to request a time.
 You can also read more about Private Classes - For Families.

 Hosting a Private Class

-Towards the bottom of your class listing page, parents can use the Request a Private Class button to send you a detailed request for their private class.
+Towards the bottom of your class listing page, parents can use the Request Another Time button to send you a detailed request for their private class.
 The private class will already have a theme based on the class topic.